kijiproject/kiji/kijiproject.github.com/_posts/userguides/rest/DEVEL/2013-01-01-rest-setup.md

 4. Start KijiREST.

-        ~/kiji-rest-{{site.rest_devel_version}}$  ./bin/kiji-rest
+        ~/REST$  ./bin/kiji-rest start

-The vanilla `configuration.yml` file sets up the REST service through port 8080 and writes all logs to the `kiji-rest/logs` directory.
+    The default `configuration.yml` file sets up the REST service through port 8080 and writes all logs to the `${REST}/logs` directory.
 The process will run in the background.

+5. Check that KijiREST is running correctly.

+        ~/REST$  ./bin/kiji-rest status
+        Kiji REST is running.
+PID is 1234

-You can find the process ID in the `kiji-rest.pid` file:
+    (You can also find the process ID in the `${REST}/kiji-rest.pid` file.)

-    ~/kiji-rest-{{site.rest_devel_version}}$  cat kiji-rest.pid
-    1234
+    If KijiREST is not running, consult the logs in `${REST}/logs`.
+Often if your KijiREST process stops during this stage in the setup, the reason is that KijiREST cannot find the Kiji instances described in `${REST}/conf/configuration.yml`.
+You will then see something similar to the following in `${REST}/logs/console.out`:

+            Exception in thread "main" org.kiji.schema.KijiNotInstalledException: Kiji instance kiji://localhost:2181/default/ is not installed.

+    If so, run `kiji install` and try again.

 ### Get Instance Status
-You can check on the status of Kiji instances using Dropwizard's healthcheck portal (default port: 8081).
+You can check on the status of Kiji instances using the Dropwizard healthcheck portal (default port: 8081).

     $ curl http://localhost:8081/healthcheck
     * deadlocks: OK